openebs/openebs/documentation/source/install/cloud_solutions.rst

      * One Master
      * Two Nodes

-* Run the following command in a terminal.
+* Run the following command in a terminal:

 ::

     $ ./oebs-cloud.sh --create-cluster-config

 Running *--create-cluster-config* command without any arguments defaults to **Ubuntu**.
 You can also run *--create-cluster-config* command with *--ami-vm-os=ubuntu* or *--ami-vm-os=coreos* commands and the following occurs.